spencertipping/tau/doc/pi-ni.md

       ë[wget -c]
 ```

-Note that function composition is implied here: `↓2↑5` is an anonymous function.
+Note that function composition is implied here: `↓2↑5` would be an anonymous function since the rightmost operator is underapplied.

 **TODO:** figure out how we delineate operands; the above `[]` is serviceable, but kinda clunky